the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 width: 80%
 alt: Second page of the form, for Authors.
 One author filled.
 ---
 Second page of the form, for Authors.
-One author filled.
-CC-BY-SA.
+One author filled. `cffinit` v2.0.0.
 ```
 ## Minimal `CITATION.cff` file